penguinnick/Herd_Demography/README.md

 }
 ```

-### Reproject herd with optimal offtake adjustments
+## Reproject herd with optimal offtake adjustments

-Now the simulation is run after setting the upper and lower thresholds
+Now we obtain the upper and lower thresholds of growth rate (the 25% and
-as the 25% and 75% quantiles of $\lambda_{boot}$ stored in in
+75% quantiles of $\lambda_{boot}$) from `lambda.list`.

-`repro.boot.df`.
+We now run the `adjust.offtake` optimization algorithm for the 200
+timesteps and project herds using the adjusted culling rates.
+This
+produces a new `param` tables for every cycle.
+Based on $\lambda_{boot}$

-Based on $\lambda_{boot}$ estimates, the optimization function will
+estimates, the optimization function will adjust offtake if $\lambda$ is
-adjust offtake if $\lambda$ is below 0.948 or above 1.016.
-After
+below 0.948 or above 1.016.
+The resulting culling rates are passed to
+`projectHerd2()`.
+We then gather the results as before and merge them
-optimizing, the original projection results are combined with the new
-results and can be plotted.
+with the new results so they can be compared.

 ``` r
 #-- reproject with optimization